NoMeansNowastaken/KarutaSniper/README.md

 - improvements for non windows platforms
 - bug fixes

+## v2.2

+- rewrote a bunch of stuff so shit prolly gonna break
+- bug fixes

 ## TODO

 - support for bots similar to karuta (like SOFI, Mudae, ~~Tofu~~); this might never happen/take a long time to be implemented
-- improve stuff/fix code
 - improve print numbers
+- improve ocr
+- make it less buggy (especially tofu)
 - first run setup
-- improve highly redundant code

 ## Credits